Network Structure and Naive Sequential Learning: Social Influence and Learning

 \subsection{Path-Counting Interpretation of Actions}

-If players were Bayesians, then the vector of their actions $(a_{i})$ would be a complicated function of their signal realizations, $(s_{i})$.
-We now show that with naive agents, actions actually have a simple (log-)linear expression in terms of paths in the network.
-This result requires no further assumptions about the signal structure.
+We now show that with naive agents, actions have a simple (log-)linear expression in terms of paths in the network.
+Unlike the expression in Definition \ref{def:log_linear}, this next result expresses actions in terms of only signal realizations and the network structure, making no reference to predecessors' actions.

-Below we abuse notation by using $M$ to also refer to the $n\times n$ upper-left submatrix of $M$. \begin{prop} For each $n$, the actions of the first $n$ naive agents are determined by
+Let $M[n]$ refer to the $n\times n$ upper-left submatrix of $M$. \begin{prop} Consider any weighted network $M$.
+For each $n$, the actions of the first $n$ agents are determined by

-So, $\tilde{a}_{i}$ is a linear combination of $(\tilde{s}_{j})_{j=1}^{i}$, with coefficients given by the number of weighted paths from $i$ to $j$ in the network with adjacency matrix $M$.\footnote{Recall that $M$ is lower-triangular due to sequential learning imposing the restriction that agent $i$ does not observe any agent $j$ for $j>i$.
-Therefore, the set of \emph{paths} between two agents is the same as the set of \emph{walks} between them.} \end{prop} Proposition \ref{prop:representation} expresses agent behavior in terms of only the network structure and signal realizations.
-Actions are a linear combination of signals, where the coefficients have a simple formula in terms of the adjacency matrix.

-From a combinatorial perspective, the formula says that the influence of $j$'s signal on $i$'s action depends on the number of weighted paths from $i$ to $j$. ``Weighted paths'' means the path passing through agents $i_{0},...,i_{K}$ is counted with weight $\prod_{k=0}^{K-1}M_{i_{k},i_{k+1}}$.
+So, $\tilde{a}_{i}$ is a linear combination of $(\tilde{s}_{j})_{j=1}^{i}$, with coefficients given by the number of weighted paths from $i$ to $j$ in the network with adjacency matrix $M$. \end{prop} From a combinatorial perspective, the formula says that the influence of $j$'s signal on $i$'s action depends on the number of weighted paths from $i$ to $j$.
+In unweighted networks where all entries in $M$ are 1 or 0, this is just the number of paths.
+In general, ``weighted paths'' means the path passing through agents $i_{0},...,i_{K}$ is counted with weight $\prod_{k=0}^{K-1}M_{i_{k},i_{k+1}}$.

 Our Proposition \ref{prop:representation} resembles a formula for agents' actions in \citet{levy2017information}.
 In a setting of repeated interaction with a fixed set of neighbors instead of sequential social learning, \citet{levy2017information} also find that the influence of $i$'s private information on $j$'s period $t$ posterior belief depends on the number of length-$t$ paths from $i$ to $j$ in the network.